 The Bromo and Madakaripura One-Day Tour

 The Bromo and Madakaripura tour is something really special.
 It combines the beauty of Bromo with the spectacular waterfall of Madakaripura.
 You can probably understand why I tell all my friends they have to join this tour if they visit Bromo.
-It’s a really amazing day trip and if I’m honest I still can’t decide which is better (Bromo or Madikaripura).
+It’s a really amazing day trip and if I’m honest I still can’t decide which is better (Bromo or Madakaripura).
 Luckily I never had to pick as you can visit both sites on the same day.
-I’ve partnered with a trusted local travel agency to offer you the chance to experience these places for yourself.
+I’ve partnered with a trusted local travel agency (my friends) to offer you the chance to experience these places for yourself.